NBA Mock Draft 2018: Michael Porter Jr.'s back injury one of many questions after No. 1

 Zhaire Smith | Texas Tech | Fr | SG

 Smith is the rare one-and-done player who was a sub-100 prospect coming out of high school.
 It's a remarkable story -- one that features the 6-4 wing putting himself in this position by displaying top-shelf athleticism while averaging 11.3 points and 5.0 rebounds for a Texas Tech team that advanced to the Elite Eight.
 Smith is bouncy and a capable shooter from beyond the arc -- evidence being how he shot 45.0 percent from 3-point range (on, admittedly, limited attempts).
+The fact that he didn't measure great at the combine didn't help things.
+But, still, I think he's a likely first-round pick.

 |26